fulviodenza/notion-echo/README.md

 We welcome contributions of all kinds from the community.

-If you're interested in helping improve notion-echo Bot submit an issue or if you want to discuss features/bugs/other join the telegram group: https://t.me/+BOWbMpNPh6IzNTY0
+If you're interested in helping improve notion-echo Bot submit an issue or if you want to discuss features/bugs/other join the [telegram group](https://t.me/+BOWbMpNPh6IzNTY0)

 ## Next features
 - Storage not depending on telegram but relying on ourself, so that the issue for docs visualization in notion is not broken